czzarr/czzarr.github.com/source/_posts/2012-04-04-what-we-didnt-learn-in-college.markdown

 skills, build our expertise and gain some fame.
 Such platforms work this way: they play with our ego to encourage us to contribute more and more and make our achievements visible for everyone in return.
 They are built to be our showcase so we should take advantage of it.
+We do so many interesting projects in school, sometimes state of the art implementations in CS, that get lost on our machine.
+They should be public to catch recruiters' attention on our profile and skills.

-So who is to blame for not teaching us this reality?
-Schools?
+So at which level can we improve the promotion of such platforms?
+At the school's level?
-Professors?
+At the professors' level?
 They should all keep up with the internet economy like they usually keep up with the _real_ economy.
-I think schools should increase professors' awareness, who are mainly researchers in engineering schools for example, to this concern but it's up to the professors to promote personaly the right platforms.
+Schools should increase professors' awareness, who are mainly researchers in engineering schools for example, to this concern but it's up to the professors to promote personaly the right platforms.
+Professors do already a great job teaching us their knowledge, they should go further and encourage us to capitalize on their teaching.